EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * [Run JupyterLab](apps/jupyter-app.md) runs an interactive JupyterLab service on a back-end.
 Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

+!!!
+Note

+    Images on this page have yet to be updated to match the text and updates made to apps.

 ---

 ## Your Open OnDemand VM home directory and back-ends